GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex2.md

 -->
 __Roads:__

+The roads dataset contains a lot of information that we do not necessarily want to display on our final map.
+We can categorise the data and hide the unwanted information.
-For categorized classification of the roads right-click on the layer __Roads_Larkana__ in the `Layer Panel` -> `Properties`.
-A new window will open up with a vertical tab section on the left.
-Navigate to the `Symbology` tab.
+To categorize the roads, double-click on the layer `Roads_Larkana`.
+The properties window will open with a vertical tab bar on the left.
+Navigate to the __Symbology tab__.
-* On the top you find a dropdown menu.
+- On the top you find a dropdown menu.
 Open it and choose `Categorized`.
-Under `Value` select “highway”.
+- Under `Value` select “highway”.
-* Further down the window, click on `Classify`.
+- Further down the window, click on `Classify`.
 Now you should see all unique values or attributes of the selected “Flood_affected” column.
 You can adjust the colours by double-clicking on one row in the central field.
-* Remove the tick from all categories except: `motorway`, `primary`, `secondary`, `trunk`
+- Remove the tick from all categories except: `motorway`, `primary`, `secondary`, `trunk`

     ```{figure} /fig/PAK_road_classification.PNG
     ---